Starting your pregnancy

 At UCLH, we encourage self-referral to our antenatal service, but you also have the choice to go via your GP who will make the referral for you.
-You can self-refer by making direct contact with a midwife by calling the hospital on 020 3447 9400 or by completing the online self-referral form.
+You can self-refer by completing our online self-referral form.

 Your midwife will make an appointment to see you at the start of your pregnancy.
 This is for your initial health and well-being assessment and is known as the ‘booking’ appointment.
 At this appointment you will be asked about your pregnancy and birth choices.

 Your midwife will ask you about your medical and social history and previous pregnancy history.
 This is so we can build up a picture of you and your pregnancy to ensure you are given the support you need.
 We want to ensure that any risks are spotted early and a plan for the management of your pregnancy and birth is put in place for you.
 You will also be offered information on the variety of antenatal screening tests available to you.